Domaine de Beaurenard - Châteauneuf-du-Pape rouge 2022

 Wine rated (2024 guide) 93/100

-The 2022 Châteauneuf du Pape from this formidable estate is composed of 65% Grenache, 15% Syrah, 10% Mourvèdre and the rest Clairette Rose, Cinsault and Grenache Gris.
-It has a lovely freshness in its ripe red and black fruits, as well as classic notes of peppery garrigue, spring flowers, camphor and spices.
-All this adds up to a medium-bodied Châteauneuf du Pape, with a pure, elegant mouthfeel, ripe, polished tannins and terrific minerality on the finish.
-It displays the pure, polished, elegant style of the estate, while offering good depth of fruit and concentration.
-It should drink well for 15 years.
+The 2022 Châteauneuf du Pape from this outstanding estate is composed of 65% Grenache, 15% Syrah, 10% Mourvèdre, and the remainder Clairette Rose, Cinsault, and Grenache Gris.
+It has a lovely freshness in its ripe red and black fruits, as well as classic notes of peppery garrigue, spring flowers, camphor, and spices.
+All this results in a medium-bodied Châteauneuf du Pape with a pure and elegant palate, ripe and polished tannins, and a wonderful minerality on the finish.
+It displays the estate's pure, polished and elegant style, while offering good depth of fruit and concentration.
+It will have a longevity of 15 years.